 If you need funds, be it for starting a new business, expanding your current business, or managing daily business expenses, you must have heard of the various types of term loans.
 Such loans are tailor-made to meet the specific financial need of a business.

-A term loan is comparatively the most uncomplicated type of a business loan, where you borrow a specific amount from the lender, and in return, agree to pay back the loan amount plus interest over a set period.
+A term loan is comparatively the most uncomplicated type of business loan.
+You borrow a specific amount from the lender and, in return, agree to pay back the loan amount plus interest over a set period.
 Payments are usually made every month.

 Lenders, usually banks or specialized institutions, assess the borrower’s financial condition before lending the money.
 Significant benefits of a term loan are flexibility in repayment, quick disbursal of funds, and minimal documentation.

 Types of Term Loans

 Now that you know what a term loan is, you must also know the types of term loans to make an informed business decision.
 Term loans are classified based on the loan tenor, i.e., the period you need the funds for.
 Therefore, the types of term loans are – Short-term, Medium-term, and Long-term.

 Let’s talk about each of the types of term loans in detail:

 Short Term Loans

 A short-term loan is usually for 1 to 2 years.
-A short-term loan is often required to meet the day-to-day business needs or the working capital requirements of a business.
+A short-term loan is often required to meet the day-to-day business needs or the business’s working capital requirements.
 There are several sources of short-term loans, including a loan from a Commercial bank, Trade Credit, Discounting Bills of Exchange, Factoring, and more.

-Short-term loans carry a higher interest rate when compared to the long-term loan.
+Short-term loans carry a higher interest rate when compared to a long-term loans.
 Also, it may involve even weekly repayment if the term of the loan is very short.
-It is a general rule – shorter the term, and the easier a loan is to get, the higher is the interest rate.
-One must be very careful when going for this type of term loan as it not only involves a higher interest rate, charges may also be on the higher side if you default on repayments.
+It is a general rule – the shorter the term and the easier a loan is to get, the higher the interest rate.
+One must be very careful when going for this type of term loan as it not only involves a higher interest rate, but charges may also be on the higher side if you default on repayments.